-But as Elder told Texas Monthly writer Sterry Bucher in early 2018: “I’m a fine artist, not a commercial artist…Everyone wants a painted skull, and I don’t do that anymore.
+But as Elder told writer Sterry Butcher for her February 2018 Texas Monthly profile, “I’m a fine artist, not a commercial artist…Everyone wants a painted skull, and I don’t do that anymore.
 That was a study in desperation in one of the most insecure times of my life.”

 Often imitated but never duplicated, Elder’s “American Fetish – RIP” creations are widely recognized as symbols of the Southwestern art-rock continuum, but their notoriety also overshadowed his other creations for the rest of his life.

 And while rock ’n’ roll accolades were great – they opened many doors (he could hustle his way backstage anywhere, anytime), led to lasting friendships, fueled his chosen rock ’n’ roll hipster-cowboy lifestyle – they did not satisfy Elder’s tandem quest for recognition and respect as a fine artist.